jolin-nexthink/nxt2itsm/README.md

 Set either "selfsigned" or "trusted" for the "certificates" option in the settings.json depending if you are using self-signed certificates or certificates signed by a trusted Authority.

-Once the configuration is done, start the scripts from the /usr/lib/node_modules/nxt2itsm folder with the two following commands:
+Once the configuration is done, start pm2 and then the scripts from the /usr/lib/node_modules/nxt2itsm folder with the following commands:

+	sudo systemctl start pm2-root
 	sudo pm2 start refreshClientlist.js
 	sudo pm2 start nxt2itsm.js
 	sudo pm2 save